leocsq/FFmpeg/README.md

 FFmpeg README
 =============
+This is a forked repository done by Alejandro and Shangqiu Cai.

 FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.